 As we speak, the ongoing inventory of prospecting Cuban future masterpieces inside Cuba appears minor to what’s already hold by international art collectors and other art institutions, museums or foundations worldwide.
 The same dangerous situation applies to contemporary Cuban artists of all career levels, with its lowest progressive incidence in non-contemporary artworks.

 After the commercializing of visual arts was endorsed by the Cuban Government in the late 1980s, it was a must to have some strategy ready and in place.
 However, the scheme was set to fail due to contradictions still present these days.
-The preventive acquisition of Cuban contemporary artists was set but to fail.
+As other programs in the art managing field, the preventive acquisitions of Cuban contemporary artists were not successful.

-As soon as there was a clear belief that it was important to preserve the artistic heritage inside the Island, a subtle antagonism began between the specific actions of the State conservation purpose and the natural elements of the market that would then come to play.
+As soon as there was a clear conviction that it was important to preserve the artistic heritage within the Island, a subtle antagonism arose that became enmeshed in the midst of the State's actions to conserve art and the natural elements of the market that would come into play.

 Too many inconsistencies made that the revival of the interest for Cuban art collecting in the international art market, appeared to be just as those typical fishers that benefit from trouble waters.
 But anyone could tell that the escaping of Cuban works of every art history period, was a phenomenon beyond the so-called opportunism of international collectors.
 The roots of the situation has always been in the Cuban soil.

-On the road, the preventive art acquisitions project developed into everything beyond the initial well-shaped Government intentions of preserving highly regarded visual contemporary art inside the Island of Cuba for future generations.
+On the road, the preventive art acquisitions project developed into everything beyond the initial well-shaped Government intentions of preserving highly regarded visual contemporary art in the Island of Cuba for future generations.

-Many implementations were envisioned, like specific Government fund allocations or a system that would incentive artists to use artworks to pay tax due obligations.
-Unfortunately none of these initiatives were firmly implemented.
+Many implementations were envisioned, like specific public fund allocations and a system that would incentive artists to use artworks to pay tax due obligations.
+Unfortunately none of these initiatives were firmly executed.

-Over time, the preventive art acquisitions became an on and off project that encountered many complexities even beyond the uncoupling described amid what the market would dictate and the still today State promoted ways of doing business in the art trading field.
+Over time, the preventive art acquisitions became an on and off project that encountered many complexities on its way.

 The lack of proper and leading actions to take over the international art market arena, the inability to conduct progressive and significant preventive art purchases, and the cancelation of a very important event such as the legitimating Havana Auction (that was happily celebrated for over a decade), contributed to the actual state of affairs.